centria/fullstack/index.md

 * Contact the course teacher.
   * Send an email (to heikki . ahonen at centria . fi) from *your Centria email address*.
 In the topic include the words *"Fullstack credits"*, and in the message *the url to the repository you used on the course*.
 * You will get 8 credits by doing the parts from 0 to 8.
 Part 9 is voluntary, but *highly recommended* and very useful.
+* For Centria credits, you *DO NOT* need to do the Open University Exam, but you are welcome to do so.
 * On the University of Helsinki page are instructions of how to get credits through Open University of Helsinki.
 If you have credits through that, send an email and let's see compensatory credits.

 ## Where to begin?